 - 4) Contact Track & Trace.

-We are required to record the names and contact information of EVERY visitor on each walk for the purposes of track & trace in the event of an infection.
-We will record the details on a hand written register for each walk.
-No details will recorded electronically and, after the designated period of retention, the page will be shredded.
+We are required to record the names and contact information of visitors on each walk for the purposes of track & trace in the event of an infection.
+We will use the booking information provided by you on the calendar (Name, contact telephone, and email address).

 - 5) Face Coverings (masks).